top of page

 Few processes in the landscape of highly selective college admissions can be compared to the precariousness of middle school crushes, but when I think of a college admissions deferral, that is exactly what comes to mind.
 Recall the note passed behind the teacher’s back with the simple question: Do you like _____ (name of daily crush)?
 Then the inevitable three boxes, of which the object of affection chose one: No, Yes, or Maybe.
 The biggest conundrum was always the maybe…was it that your true love wanted to let you down easy?
 Were they unsure?
 Too bashful to say yes?
 Something else?
 The gaggle of giggling teens at the lunch table considered the possibility, only to be distracted moments later by cold pizza and smarties, the next crush waiting in the wings.
 Minus the giggles and bad cafeteria food, the deferral can be equally as confusing as the checked box of MAYBE.
 Let’s take a quick look at what it means to get a deferral letter, understand why it happens, and what to do if this box is checked for you.

-What does it mean to get a deferral letter?
+What does a college deferral mean?

 A deferral is the reconsideration of an early decision/action student’s college application in the regular decision round of the admissions cycle.
 Many schools offer decisions in ‘rounds’, either early decision (which is binding) or early action (which is not).
 Deadlines for these early rounds are usually months before the ‘regular decision’ round, and will yield answers much sooner.
 A deferral isn’t necessarily bad news, but it lets a student know that their application will be considered again once all applications have been submitted.